 Our verdict

-“Modi’s India” is a must-read for everyone who wants to understand where we are as a country right now and how it has changed over last 7-8 years.
+“Modi’s India” is a must-read for everyone who wants to understand where we are as a country right now and how it has changed over the last 7-8 years.
 How the country is turned into an ethnic democracy and what will be the impact if it continues to be like it.
-Very well-written and structured book to give the readers of complete sense of how we have become of what we have become as a country.
+Very well-written and structured book to give the readers of complete sense of how we have become what we have become as a country.